Approximation of smallest linear tree grammar: Preliminaries

 \subsection{Notational conventions}

-Our compression algorithm \algmain{} takes the input tree and applies to it local compression operations, each such operation decreases the size of the kept tree.
-With \mytree{} we will always denote the current tree stored by \algmain, whereas $n$ denotes the size of the initial input tree.
+Our compression algorithm \algmain{} takes the input tree and applies to it local compression operations, each such operation decreases the size of the tree.
+With \mytree{} we always denote the current tree stored by \algmain, whereas $n$ denotes the size of the initial input tree.
 The algorithm \algmain{} relabels the nodes of the tree with fresh letters.
-With $F$ we will always denote the set of letters occurring in the current tree \mytree.
+With $F$ we always denote the set of letters occurring in the current tree \mytree.
 By $r$ we denote the maximal rank of the letters occurring in the initial input tree.
-The ranks of the fresh letters will not exceed $r$.
+The ranks of the fresh letters do not exceed $r$.